dbwdev/air-challenge/README.md

     * Given more time, I would have implemented a more sophisticaed search algorithm which uses memoization to more performantly render the card list.
 Since the card list does not change much (in the context of this challenge) it is a good candidate for caching via memoization.

+    * Additionally, I would have implemented windowing with a library like `react-window`  for increasing TTFB of the card list and overall better performance by lowering memory usage of DOM nodes

 - [ ]  Testing

     Tests proving your application works make us happy.
 Integration tests in particular!